One-Zero-Code/ngx-toastr-message/USAGE.md

   checkForUpdates() {
     // Check for app updates...
     if (updateAvailable) {
-      this.toastrService.show('New version available!
+      this.toastrService.show('Update Available', 'New version available!
 Click to update.', 'info', {
         duration: 15000,
         position: 'top-center',
         onClick: () => {